 What is this niche site project?

-This niche site project is where I start working on a niche site from scratch and try and turn it into a profitable one.
+This niche site project is a side project I started in June 2019 where I build a niche site from scratch and try and turn it into a profitable one.

 For quite a few months, I have been dabbling with the idea of starting a bunch on new niche sites.

 I already have a couple of authority sites and I am making a full-time living for more than five years now (with the income from these sites).

 While I can continue to work on my existing sites, I love the idea of building niche sites.
 No matter whether these succeed or fail, I end up learning a lot of new things in this ever-changing online business world.